Know your rights when facing credit card fraud

 You have the right to place a fraud alert on your credit report.
 This lets creditors know that if someone applies for credit in your name, they should take steps to verify whether it is indeed you.
 If you put in an alert with one of the three major credit reporting bureaus (Experian, TransUnion and Equifax), it should notify the others.

-Another right you have to deal with the fallouts from credit card fraud is to block the inaccurate information from getting on to your credit report.
 The Federal Trade Commission advises that you create an identity theft report with the agency and send it to the credit bureaus, along with proof of your identification and a letter providing input about the fraudulent charges.
+This way you can block the inaccurate information from getting onto your credit report.

 The credit bureau will then tell the lenders involved that you are a fraud victim.
 The lenders cannot pass on the debt to debt collectors.
 The credit bureaus will also investigate and make changes to your report if you prevail.
 You could also put in a credit freeze on your credit report so that fraudsters cannot open an account in your name.